wassertim/homeexchange/src/en/coffee-machine/index.md

 ---
 layout: layouts/page.njk
-title: Coffee Machine - User Guide
+title: Coffee Machine – User Manual
+menuTitle: Coffee Machine
 description: How to use the Sage The Oracle coffee machine
 lang: en
 ---

-# Coffee Machine - User Guide
+# Coffee Machine – User Manual

-Our Sage The Oracle coffee machine allows you to enjoy barista-quality coffee right in our kitchen.
-Here is a quick guide on how to prepare espresso and froth milk.
+With our Sage The Oracle coffee machine, you can enjoy barista-quality coffee right in our kitchen.
+Here's a short guide for espresso and frothed milk.

-## Starting the Coffee Machine:
+## Turning on the Machine

-- Turn on the machine using the power switch on the front.
+- Turn on the machine with the power switch on the front.

 - Wait until the machine heats up to 93 degrees.
-The current status and temperature are displayed on the screen.
+Current status and temperature are shown on the display.

-## Preparing Espresso:
+## Preparing Espresso

-- In the cabinet above the coffee machine, you will find coffee beans - both regular and decaffeinated coffee.
+- In the cabinet above the coffee machine you'll find coffee beans – both regular and decaffeinated.

-- Fill the coffee container with the selected coffee.
-You can use an espresso cup as a measuring cup to measure the right amount.
+- Fill the beans into the container.
+You can use an espresso cup for measuring.

-- For a single shot espresso, you should use the special single-shot filter basket located in the removable drip tray.
-For a double espresso (Double Shot) or two cups, use the regular filter basket.
+- For a single espresso, use the special single-shot filter insert (located in the removable drip tray).
+For a double espresso (double shot) or two cups, use the normal filter insert.

 - Insert the portafilter into the brew group.

 - Select the desired cup size.
-The corresponding coffee cups can also be found in the cabinet above the coffee machine.
+The appropriate cups are also in the cabinet above the coffee machine.

-- The grind size has been set for decaffeinated coffee.
-If the extraction runs too fast, adjust to a finer grind size using the left control (lower number).
-If it runs too slow, adjust to a coarser grind size (higher number).
+- For decaffeinated coffee, the grind size is already set.
+If the coffee runs through too fast, adjust finer (left control, smaller number).
+If it runs too slow, adjust coarser (larger number).

-- For a single shot espresso, press the 1-cup button (30 seconds extraction).
+- For a single espresso, press the 1-cup button (30 seconds extraction).
 For a double espresso or two cups, use the 2-cup button (40 seconds extraction).

-## Frothing Milk:
+## Frothing Milk

-- Fill the milk pitcher up to the mark with milk.
-For using oat milk, you can use Oatly Barista Oat Milk from the pantry in the hallway.
+- Fill milk up to the marking in the milk pitcher.

-- Position the milk pitcher under the milk frother and select the desired froth level.
+- Place the pitcher under the milk frother and select the foam level.

-- Start the milk frother (turn the right control down for automatic operation; up for manual operation) and wait until the milk reaches the perfect consistency and the temperature does not exceed 65 degrees Celsius.
+- Start the milk frother (right control down for automatic, up for manual) and wait until the milk reaches the perfect consistency and max.
+65 degrees.

-- After each frothing, clean the frothing nozzle with a wet cloth.
+- Important note: After each frothing, clean the nozzle with a damp cloth.

-Now you can combine your espresso with the frothed milk to create the perfect cappuccino or latte macchiato.
-Enjoy your coffee!
+Now you can combine the espresso with the frothed milk to make a cappuccino or latte macchiato.
+Enjoy!